OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 openresty_request_flow

-The most misunderstanding of nginx is that you thought nginx will read the whole response body from upstream before it sends the body to the downstream, as well as the request body, so the $upstream_response_time is the pure upstream traffic time-cost.
-It’s completely wrong!
-In fact, the traffic pipe between upstream and downstream is done dynamically and incrementally.
+The most common misunderstanding of nginx is that you thought nginx would read the whole response body from upstream before it sends the body to the downstream, as well as the request body, so the $upstream_response_time is the pure upstream traffic time-cost.
+But actually, it depends on the parameter configuration.
+By default, the traffic pipeline between the upstream and downstream of the request and response body is done dynamically and incrementally.

-Moreover, nginx will not read the request body from the downstream by default.
+Moreover, nginx will not read the request body from the downstream before all following phases, e.g. rewrite phase.
 Instead, when the headers are read, it triggers the phase handlers to handle this request, and after the balancer phase chooses an upstream node, it starts to read the request body and send it to the upstream gradually.

 proxy_buffering on (by default)